Ai Kayano: Biography

 In 2014, Kayano played Shiro in No Game No Life.
 She performed the series' ending theme "Oración".
 Later that year, she left Pro-Fit and became a freelancer.
 Kayano joined Office Osawa in 2015.
-Later that year, she played Megumi Sakura in School-Live!, and Utaha Kasumigaoka in Saekano: How to Raise a Boring Girlfriend.
+That same year, she played Megumi Sakura in School-Live!, and Utaha Kasumigaoka in Saekano: How to Raise a Boring Girlfriend.
 In 2016, she played the roles of Darkness in KonoSuba, Chizuru Hishiro in ReLIFE, and Rin Tōyama in New Game!.
-In 2017, she played Kirie Sakurame in UQ Holder.
+In 2017, she played Kirie Sakurame in UQ Holder!.
 She also played Shuvi in No Game No Life: Zero.
+In 2018, she played Juliet Persia in Boarding School Juliet.

 In 2016, Kayano hosted a show titled "Kayanomi ~Kayano Ai ga Nihonshu wo Nominagara, Taberu dake~~" (かやのみ 〜茅野愛衣が日本酒をのみながら、食べるだけ〜) at Animate Times' YouTube channel.
 The show focuses on her looking through into various types of sake.
 The title of show is also a combination of her surname Kayano and the Japanese word for "drink", which is "nomi" (飲み).

 Controversy

 In 2021, controversy arose on Chinese social media as a result of Kayano's post regarding her February 11 trip to the Yasukuni Shrine, a Shinto shrine often a subject of controversy which enshrines Japanese men, women, children, and soldiers who died in numerous wars involving Japan spanning between the Meiji and Showa eras, including 1,068 convicted war criminals that were sentenced to death by the International Military Tribunal; of which 14 of them, including former Japanese Prime Minister Hideki Tojo, are labeled as A-Class criminals.
-In response, her voice was removed from six characters in the Chinese version of Azur Lane.
-Similar action was also taken in other games such as the removal of Kayano's voice lines from Punishing: Gray Raven and the Chinese version of Arknights, which are, respectively, replaced her voice with that of Miku Itō and Mizuki Kitajima for all servers in 2021.
+In response, her voice lines were removed in the Chinese version of Azur Lane and Girls' Frontline.
+Similar action was also taken in other games such as the removal of Kayano's voice lines in Guns Girl Z, Punishing: Gray Raven, and the Chinese version of Arknights, where her voice was replaced with that of Miku Itō and Mizuki Kitajima for all servers in 2021 in the latter two games.